 Are you hard on yourself?
-Is it all or nothing for you?
+Is it all or nothing thinking for you?

 - I won’t do it or never get started

-- I get obsessive compulsive and shut down all other areas of my life until this one thing is perfect
+- get obsessive-compulsive and shut down all other areas of my life until this one thing is perfect

-- I beat myself up about not being perfect.
+- beat me up about not being perfect.

 Over the last few years, I’ve progressively become better at dealing with all-or-nothing thinking that’s manifested in my pursuit for perfection.
 I’m not quite there yet.
 It’s still a work in progress, but I’m hoping what’s written below will be some benefit to you.